ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 > Source(s): [MapleDonut, TurtleIsaac & Solace (2021)](https://pastebin.com/eaYtGpTw)

-All of the data exists in `Overlay_0005.bin`, and edits can be made from an extracted file (as produced by DSPRE during unpacking, or via a program such as Tinke).
+All of the data exists in `Overlay 5.bin`, and edits can be made from an extracted file (as produced by DSPRE during unpacking, or via a program such as Tinke).

 **Move pool definition**
 The available pool of moves that can be tutored can be found at offest `0x2FF64` (and up to and including offset `0x3012B`).